vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 Our goal is to run the latest released version of the Mastodon experience within 48 hours of being published.

-In order to help facilitate this, we run **unmodified** versions of the Mastodon code found on [GitHub](https://github.com/mastodon/mastodon).
+In order to help facilitate this, we run **unmodified** versions of the Mastodon code found on the project's official [GitHub](https://github.com/mastodon/mastodon) repo.

-We do not run any of the available Mastodon forks (such as Glitch, Hometown or Treehouse) or perform any other local modifications to the Mastodon stack.
-We do not intend to modify or customize Mastodon code in any other way that changes the user experience.
+We do not run any of the available Mastodon forks (such as [Glitch](https://glitch-soc.github.io/docs/) or [Hometown](https://github.com/hometown-fork/hometown)) or perform any other local modifications to the Mastodon stack.
+We do not intend to modify or customize Mastodon code in any other way that changes the default user experience.

 ### Virtual Machines